krs9891/bash-scripts/bash-csv-task/README.md

 # DevOps Essentials: Final task 1

-> **Please use branch `task1` for this task that already exist in your forked repository after you has been started task**

 ## Bash Task 1

 Company ABC has uncontrolled process of employee’s accounts creation.
 Currently process means